FrancoisChaumont/open-route-service/README.md

 [![GitHub stars](https://img.shields.io/github/stars/FrancoisChaumont/open-route-service.svg)](https://github.com/FrancoisChaumont/open-route-service/stargazers)
 ![Github All Releases](https://img.shields.io/github/downloads/FrancoisChaumont/open-route-service/total.svg)

-PHP library to geocode addresses using the Open Route Service API.
+PHP package to help geocode addresses and calculate distances using the Open Route Service API.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.